PauHPMCBR/LolDamageCalculator/README.md

 # League of Legends Damage Calculator
 Tool to make analyzing builds a lot easier.
-Created to compare items and runes between each other and in many different situations, efficiently.
+Created to compare items and runes between each other and in many situations, efficiently.

 ## Download
 To get the program, go to the [latest release](https://github.com/PauHPMCBR/LolDamageCalculator/releases) and download the 1st zip.